 Information about installation and configuration of the product, migration of data, and deployment.

-The following lists link to topics that contain videos that supplement the text-based documentation.
+The following topics contain videos that supplement or replace the text-based documentation:

 - Installation and deployment